ManCal70/AzureLabs/2_FW_NVA_HA_+_Az_Pub_+_Int_LB/README.md

-#### Azure Network Security Lab - In this lab, we will deploy 2 firewalls (Juniper vSRX NVAs) deployed between both a Public and Internal load balancer.
-This design provides high availability (HA) for both outbound and inbound connections.
+#### Azure Network Security Lab - In this lab, we will deploy 2 firewalls (Juniper vSRX NVAs) between both a Public and Internal load balancer.
+This design provides Active/Active high availability (HA) for both outbound and inbound connections.

 #### Topology
 <table><tr><td>